Skip To Main Content

 _______________________________________

-Laura Newell joined Greenwich Public Schools as the K-12 Arts Coordinator in 2016.
-She is responsible for overseeing the visual, music and theater arts programs for the district.
-Previous to her current role, Laura was the K-12 Supervisor of Fine and Performing Arts for the East Hartford Public Schools in East Hartford, CT.
+James Antonucci joined Greenwich Public Schools as the K-12 Arts Coordinator in 2024.
+He is responsible for overseeing the visual, music and theater arts programs for the district.
+Previous to her current role, James was with West Hartford Public Schools as the director of bands for Hall High School and Sedgwick Middle School as well as an instrumental music teacher at Aiken and Bugbee Elementary Schools and Charter Oak International Academy.

 _______________________________________